sdsc-hpc-students/hpc-training-2020/week1/README.md

 4. Once you have confirmed your enrollment and given us you XSEDE PortalID:
 * We will add you to the HPC Training Education Allocation.
 * In a few days, you will recieve notification that your Comet account is ready for logging on with instructions on how to set your password.
-* You will be given a link to secure webpage where you will set your account password
+* Note: your Comet account password will be the same password that you used when creating your XSEDE Portal account.

 5. After your account has been created on Comet and you have set your passwork, log on and run a few of the commands in these basic self-guided tutorials (to make sure the account is working):
 * [basic_tutorials/basic_linux_skills](https://github.com/sdsc-hpc-students/hpc-training-2020/tree/master/basic_tutorials/basic_linux_skills)